Last updated: Oct. 8, 2021

 To receive forgivable loans, commercial property owners must cut their tenant’s monthly rent by at least 75% in April, May and June.
 They must also agree not to evict the tenant during this time.
-UPDATE: The government extended CECRA to include rent for the month of July.
+UPDATE: The government extended CECRA to include rent for the months of July, August and September.

 Impacted small business tenants are businesses, including non-profit and charitable organizations, who have ceased operations or experienced at least a 70% drop in pre-COVID-19 revenues and are paying no more than $50,000 monthly gross rent per location.